 Could you please explain why OPG might be the appropriate entity to play this kind of role—do you think you are adding value to the process by acting as the Financial Services Manager?

-OPG is uniquely positioned as we understand the supply / demand characteristics of the market, we regularly interact with the OEB, IESO and we have experience in Treasury operations in the marketplace including relationships with credit rating agencies, investment banks and dealers
+OPG is uniquely positioned as we understand the supply / demand characteristics of the market, we regularly interact with the OEB, IESO and we have experience in Treasury operations in the marketplace including relationships with the credit rating agencies.

+Is there a benefit to securitizing the funds (as opposed to borrowing through the OEFC)?
+If so, do you know what that is?
+The Ministry really liked what John had to say about the difference between securitization and provincial bonds.
+They thought the categorization of apples and oranges was helpful.
+If there is anything we could add to this here I think that would be good.

-This combination and diversity of skills position OPG to add value in the opertaion of the FHP.
+This combination and diversity of skills position OPG to ensure an effective funding arrangement is put in place that clearly defines the electricity rate payer in context of the person receiving the initial benefit of the legislation.

 OPG Accounting and Transparency